Sheikh-Sahab/AI_Spring_2022/README.md

 Yes, I would still opt for this course due to my curiosity to learn about this subject and my interest in Big Data.
 I took BI elective last year as well.
 I am keen to learn patterns in dataset and how to analyse big data and drive business strategy using artificial intelligence.

 ------------------------------------------------------------------------------------------------------------------------------------------------
+Name: Khadija Hameed
+ID: 64174

+Why do you study computer science?

+Why do you study Artificial Intelligence?